surveysolutions/docs/content/headquarters/config/aws-setup/index.md

 aliases = []
 +++

-# Installation of survey solutions on amazon AWS
+# Installation of Survey Solutions on Amazon AWS

-Installation has following steps:
+The installation consists of the following steps:

  1. [Create security group](#create-security-group) for web server and RDS to be able to communicate
  1. [Create PostgreSQL instance](#create-PostgreSQL-RDS-instance)
- 1. [Create ec2 instance](#create-ec2-instance) for running Survey Solutions
+ 1. [Create EC2 instance](#create-ec2-instance) for running Survey Solutions
  1. [Install Survey Solutions](#survey-solutions-installation)

 ## Create security group